WHAT TYPE OF CAMERA DO YOU USE & HOW DO YOU EDIT YOUR PHOTOS?

 HOW DID YOU MOVE TO FRANCE?

 I moved to France on a student visa to complete my bachelor’s degree at The American University of Paris.
-Since I have graduated, I now live and work in France as an auto entrepreneur.
+Since I have graduated, I now live and work in France as an entrepreneur and subcontractor.
 I own two small businesses in France which entitles me to my papers here.

 I WANT TO MOVE TO FRANCE, HOW CAN I DO THAT?